 Language, Literacy and Numeracy test (LLN)• Candidate undertaking this course must possess sound Numeracy skills since it requires them to do calculations, make reports and graphs. • All students are required to undertake a language, literacy and numeracy (LLN) test mapped at ACSF level 4 conducted by institute. • If students do not meet LLN requirements, students will be asked to take further Language, literacy and numeracy training e.g. EAL or academic English programs.

-Academic requirementsTo enter this qualification, applicants should have successfully completed Australian senior secondary school examination (year 12) or higher (e.g. Certificate III or Cert IV in relevant filed IT telecommunication).
+Academic requirementsTo enter this qualification, applicants should have successfully completed Australian senior secondary school examination (year 12) or higher (e.g. Certificate III or Cert IV or Diploma in relevant field IT telecommunication).